 To achieve sustained agency growth, you need to be able to easily identify the projects that are making you money versus the ones that are being over-serviced and hence costing you money.

-However, there’s a lot more to it than just a simple addition and subtraction equation, and getting a clear handle on exactly what your costs are can be trickier than you think.
-After all, the most valuable thing you have to sell is also one of the hardest things to measure accurately; time.
+However, getting a clear handle on your costs is trickier than you think; there’s a lot more to it than addition and subtraction.
+After all, the most valuable thing you have to sell is also one of the hardest things to measure accurately: time.

 If you’re using spreadsheets or guesstimates to determine how much time your staff members are spending on each project, then you’re almost guaranteed to be losing time somewhere.
 The more time your staff members spend on a project, the less profitable it’s likely to be, regardless of the budget your client has given you.
 So, if you haven’t accurately predicted how much time a project will really take, you could be leaving money on the table.